7underlines/vdotenv/README.md

     vdotenv.load()
     // you can use build in os.getenv() println(os.getenv('POSTGRES_HOST'))
-    // you can also use dotenv.get() if you need fallback handling secret := vdotenv.get('JWT_SECRET') or {
+    // you can also use vdotenv.get() if you need fallback handling secret := vdotenv.get('JWT_SECRET') or {
         'default_dev_token' // default, not found, or simply the same on all environments }